-While there are fewer accidents involving heavy vehicles than light vehicles, their consequences are far more serious and may even be tragic if public transport vehicles are involved.
+While there are fewer accidents involving heavy vehicles than light vehicles, their consequences are far more serious, especially if buses or coaches are involved.

-The recommendations contained in this chapter are aimed in particular at improving the marking of such heavy vehicles in order to make them more visible and to set out rules that should be applied to certain categories of vehicles so as to improve their safety.
+The recommendations contained in this chapter are aimed in particular at improving the marking of such heavy vehicles in order to make them more visible and to set out rules that should be applied to certain categories of vehicles so as to increase traffic safety.